-People often ask us: What are the easiest languages to learn if you speak English?
-Well that's a very good question...
+People often ask us: What is the easiest European language to learn if you speak English?
+Well, that's a very good question...

 Language learning offers the chance to brighten your world.
 Along with experiencing the beauty of other cultures and making it easier to communicate with people from around the globe, you’ll also be improving your professional skill set.
 As the economy continues to move from a local to a global level, being multilingual will become even more of an asset.

 Perhaps you don’t have a need to learn any particular language but rather a basic desire to broaden your linguistic horizons.
 If so, you might be wondering where to begin.

 You might choose to learn the language that is most utilized in your field.
 Another option is going with the easiest language to learn.
 If your goal is to help spruce up your resume as soon as possible, this is probably the best route to take.

 Luckily, three of the most commonly spoken languages around the world are also some of the easiest for English speakers to pick up.

 Chances are that you’ve picked up on bits and pieces of foreign languages via:

 You might be thinking that you never actually listened to the languages being spoken in any of these circumstances, but the subconscious mind picks up on more than you might expect.